Hearthstone Battlegrounds Strategy Guide [Season 8]

 • Season 6 (December 2023): Anomalies got removed, Tavern Spells were added and Quests brought back in.

-Patch 29.2 marked the beginning of Season 7 by removing Quests from the game, adding over 50 new minions, bringing back 15 old minions, and removing 63 minions from the game.
-The biggest change in Season 7 of Hearthstone Battlegrounds is the addition of a new gameplay mod to the game – Battlegrounds Duos.
-As we mentioned before, we will publish a different guide for Battleground duos as gameplay mechanics are much different than in the regular mod, including the build types.
+Patch 30.2 marked the beginning of Season 8 by removing Buddies from the game, adding over 27 new minions, bringing back 22 old minions, and removing 41 minions from the game.
+Furthermore, as stated in one of the previous patches, Tavern Spells and Duos mod will now be an integral part of the game!
+The biggest change in Season 8 of Hearthstone Battlegrounds is the addition of a new game mechanic – Hearthstone Trinkets.
+We will cover the most commonly used trinkets in this guide in the build sections.
+Also, as we mentioned before, we have published a different guide (link above) for Battleground duos as gameplay mechanics are much different than in the regular mod, including the build types.

 In this guide, we will talk about overall gameplay flow, and analyze the best meta builds for every minion type (tribe), but also what kind of builds can counter it and what Tavern Spells you should go for when playing a specific build.
 You can check out our full Hearthstone Battlegrounds Hero guide as they will not be included in this article since variations are too vast.
 Without further ado, let’s dive deep into the Hearthstone Battlegrounds Guide and explore meta builds for each tribe.